KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-## Step 7: Collision between player and columns, death and reset game
+## Collision Between Player and Columns, Death, and Game Reset

-Game ends when Flappy bird flies into the columns and dies.
-To set this up, we’ll start with adding the collision system header `<antara/gaming/collisions/basic.collision.system.hpp>`.
+The game ends when the player flies into the columns and dies.

+Start by adding the collision system header `<antara/gaming/collisions/basic.collision.system.hpp>`.

-Then make another logic system, `collision_logic`.
-Constructor gets the player entity and a reference of `player_dead` variable, so we can report back the collision result.
+Make another logic system, `collision_logic`.
+The constructor receives the player entity and a reference to the `player_dead` variable, so that the collision result can be reported.

-We store both in the class like this:
+Store both in the class as follows.

 ```
 entt::entity player_;
 bool &player_died_;
 ```

-Then create the class and constructor:
+Create the class and constructor.

 ```
 // Collision Logic System